Funding4HomeCare

 Once your application is approved, the setup is incredibly simple.
 You will sell your unpaid invoices to the factoring company.
 In return, they will provide you with an immediate cash advance, which is typically between 80% and 90% of the total invoice value.
 The best part is the speed—many agencies get funding within 24 to 48 hours.
 This quick turnaround means you can cover payroll, pay bills, and handle other urgent costs without waiting weeks or months for insurance reimbursements to come through.
 It’s a direct way to solve your cash flow problems using the revenue you’ve already earned.

-How to Track Your Funding
+How to Track Your Funding and Invoices

 After you receive your cash advance, the factoring company takes over the collections process for those invoices.
 This means you no longer have to spend your valuable time chasing down payments from insurance companies or clients.
 It frees you up to focus on patient care and growing your business.
 Most factoring partners provide a simple online portal where you can log in anytime to see the status of your invoices and track your funding.
 This transparency ensures you always know where your account stands, giving you peace of mind and clear oversight of your finances.